 - Better/higher metrics for system administration and alerting functions

 The Problems with SAP Solution Manager or SAP Solman Most Broadly

-The problem is that when checking with Basis folks, is that Solution Manager does not score well against other applications in any area.
-Many Basis administrators consider Solution Manager weak at all the multiple things that it does do, and it is not a competitive offering in all these areas where it is continually promoted by proponents of Solution Manager.
+The problem is that when checking with Basis folks, is the Solution Manager does not score well against other applications in any area.
+Many Basis administrators consider Solution Manager weak at all the multiple things that it does.
+It is not a competitive offering in all these areas where proponents of Solution Manager continually promote it.
 This comes down to two categories of people — either those trying to get out SAP’s marketing message or consultants who are staffed as Solution Manager resources on projects.
 This is covered in the book SAP Nation 2.0.

 Solution Manager’s Adoption?